 I'm a PhD student in the Department of Computer Science, Johns Hopkins University.
-As a member of Center for Language and Speech Processing, I'm currently involved in research on statistical machine translation.
-Yet personally, I'm interested in problems of all categories in the field of natural language processing.
-My current academic advisor is Philipp Koehn.
+As a member of Center for Language and Speech Processing, I'm currently involved in research on neural machine translation.
+Yet personally, I'm interested in problems of different categories in the field of natural language processing.
+My advisors are Philipp Koehn and Kevin Duh.

-Before joining Johns Hopkins in fall 2014, I got my Bachelor's degree in Beijing University of Posts & Telecommunications.
+Before joining Johns Hopkins, I got my Bachelor's degree in Beijing University of Posts & Telecommunications.
 During the last year of my undergraduate study, I worked with Weiwei Sun in the Language Computing and Web Mining Group of Institute of Computer Science & Technology, Peking University, with a focus on semantic parsing and Chinese word segmentation.

-- May 2016: This summer I'm doing an internship with Amazon in Pittsburgh (previously Safaba Translation Solutions).
+- May 2016: I'm doing a Applied Research Scientist intern with Amazon at Pittsburgh (previously Safaba Translation Solutions).

-- June 2015: This summer I'm visiting the statistical machine translation group in The University of Edinburgh.
+- June 2015: I'm visiting statistical machine translation group of University of Edinburgh.

 - 600.465: Natural Language Processing